 We only make torque tools and testers.

 We don't make sockets.
 We don't make hammers.
 We don't make welding masks.
-We don't soap.
-While those are all important things, they are not what we are about.
+We don't make soap.
+While those are all important things, our focus is simply torque measurement.

 We make the world's best torque tools and testers.

-Our tools are made by highly capable union hands in Carol Stream, Illinois from parts that are made in America.
+Our tools are made from American parts and assembly by highly capable hands in Carol Stream, Illinois.